There are many nice things to do in Montmartre, Paris. I normally go every time I am in Paris, because it is such a fun neighborhood to explore.

 For example, if you are a fan of Picasso, you may want to stop by his first atelier on 49 Rue Gabrielle; then visit the Bateau-Lavoir and the Lapin Agile (more about those below).

-Go to Le Clos Montmartre
+Go to the Vigne Du Clos Montmartre

-The name will probably mean nothing to you.
+The name Vigne du Clos Montmartre will probably mean nothing to you.
 But what if I told you this is the last working vineyard in the city of Paris?
-Yes, you read correctly: this teeny tiny vineyard is still making wine.
-Located behind the Musée de Montmartre, it was founded in the 19th century.
-It’s a truly lovely pace and I recommend stopping by for a short while.
+Yes, you read correctly: this teeny tiny vineyard is still making wine and while you can’t really go Montmartre wine tasting, you should still visit.

-Right by Le Clos Montmatre on 22 Rue de Saules, you will find the Lapin Agile.
+Right by Le Clos Montmatre on 22 Rue de Saules, you will find the Cabaret Au Lapin Agile.
 The name literally means “the agile rabbit.”
-This cabaret was first opened in 1860 and it was a favorite of local residents and of the artists communities.
-In 1905 Picasso painted a scene that represented its interiors.
-It’s a lovely spot, so make sure to stop by.

-Enjoy coffee at Le Refuge Café
+Enjoy coffee at Le Refuge Café or at Le Consulat

 Pay your homage to Dalida

 Dalida used to be one of the most famous Parisian singers.
-Born in Cairo from Italian parents, she lived in Montmartre and is buried in Montmartre Cemetery.
-Make sure to go to Place Dalida, where you will find a statue representing her.
-It’s a lovely small square at the end of the cutest of streets and the views from there are stunning.
+Born in Cairo from Italian parents, she lived in Montmartre until she died in 1987 (she was only 54) and is buried in Montmartre Cemetery.
+Make sure to go to Place Dalida (it was dedicated to the singer in 1996), where you will find a statue representing her that was placed in 1997.

 Hang out in Place Suzanne-Buisson